boardzilla/boardzilla-docs/docs/ui/appearance.md

 :::tip Disable default

 When you are writing your custom UI, at some point you will want to get rid of the Boardzilla default styling that appears when you start.
 As you add `render` properties to each elements `appearance` you will replace this default UI for those elements.
-However, you can turn it off entirely for any elements that need no customization and can be left blank.
-Simply call:
+However, you can turn it off entirely for all elements.
+Any elements that have no custom appearance will then be left unrendered.
+To turn off default rendering, simply add in the layout block:

 ```
 board.disableDefaultAppearance();